WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 # Citation

-When you used this codes well, I'll be appreciate if you cite this conference paper.
+When you used this codes well, I'll be appreciated if you cite this conference paper.
 This paper is the first announced paper this EIT image generation code was used.

        Won-Doo Seo and Hyeuknam Kwon, "The degree of lung collapse estimation method using convolutional autoencoder and neural regression in electrical impedance tomography,